johannbarbie/Decentralized-Asset-Registration/README.md

 ## Introduction

 The products consumed on european and american markets show increasingly global origins.
 The companies producing, handling and/or distributing those products are spread over the globe.
 The network these companies form - supply chains - span suppliers, manufacturers and retailers.
-The degree of optimization they apply to the network - supply chain management - determine their success in their respective industries. (source?)
+The degree of optimization they apply to the network - supply chain management - determine their success in their respective industries. ([9](#souces))

 The global reach of supply chains, specifically into jurisdictions where fair labor and environmental protection are little enforced, creates an often negative ethical footprint for products. (source?)
 In a movement to more conscious consumption, “There is a growing rallying call by customers and governments demanding more transparency from brands, manufacturers, and producers throughout the supply chain.” ([2](#souces))